Real Estate Closing Attorney Serving New York

 Residential Purchase and Sale Closings

 New York residential real estate transactions cover an extraordinary range of property types, price points, and closing procedures that vary by property type and location.
-Every Brooklyn real estate transaction begins with the contract.
+Every New York real estate transaction begins with the contract.
 In New York, the seller's attorney typically drafts the contract of sale, and the buyer's attorney reviews and negotiates the terms.
 This back-and-forth is where critical protections are built into the deal: mortgage contingencies, inspection contingencies, deposit terms, closing date provisions, and representations about the property's condition.

-Our New York real estate lawyers handle purchases and sales of co-ops, condos, single-family homes, multi-family properties, townhouses, and vacant land.
+Our New York residential closing lawyers handle purchases and sales of co-ops, condos, single-family homes, multi-family properties, townhouses, and vacant land.
 We represent both buyers and sellers across the metro area and tailor our approach to the specific market and property type involved.
 New York residential transactions follow a structured process from contract negotiation through closing, with attorney involvement at every stage.
 The attorney review period, title search, mortgage coordination, and closing preparation each require attention to detail and knowledge of local practice.

 NYC Buyer Closing Cost Calculator • NYC Seller Closing Cost Calculator